xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 - This feature is not supported in egress direction.
 - This feature is not supported on Layer 2 interfaces.
 - ACL with object groups is not supported with common ACL.
-- ACL with ABF is not supported with common ACL.
+- ACL with ABF is supported with common ACL from IOS-XR 7.6.1
 - It cannot be configured on the same line card which has compression configured.
 - Atomic replace of the common ACL is not supported.